DouniaBK/earth-hammam/README.md

 ![Earth Hammam](static/images/site-screenshot.png)

-Earth Hammam where you rekindle your soul, treat your body and leave your stress behind in an invigorating wellness experience.
-The luxury Earth Hammam facility is inspired by the North African landscape and thus the site mirrors the esthetic and architecture of the facility.
-The site design is inspired by the rose-hued buildings of Marrakech and the surrounding olive groves.
+Earth Hammam where you rekindle your soul, treat your body and leave your stress behind in an invigorating wellness and spa experience.
+The luxury Earth Hammam is a wellness project inspired by the deeply rooted Hammam customs, the North African landscape, the rose-hued buildings of Marrakech and the surrounding Palm plantations and thus the site mirrors that serene warm aesthetic and architecture.
 Dedicated to personal wellness the site design is serene, minimalistic and timeless ensuring a calming and relaxing user experience.
-The site brings the serene Earth Hammam experience to the world, inviting visitors from around the world, to book appointments for treatments at the facility, buy their entrance tickets prior to their visit, and buy the signature Earth Hammam products inspired by the scent and atmosphere of the hammam.
+The serene Earth Hammam e-commerce site brings the local Hammam traditions and beauty rituals to the world, inviting visitors from around the world, to book appointments for treatments at the facility, buy their entrance tickets prior to their visit, and buy the signature Earth Hammam products inspired by the scent and atmosphere of this luxury hammam.
 Furthermore, the exclusive Earth Hammam treatment packages are available to purchase as gift cards making it a perfect gift not only for tourists but also as a corporate incentive.
-The gift cards can be purchased online and redeemed at the facility.
+The e-gift cards can be purchased online and redeemed at the facility.

 # Table of Contents
 ## Goals